itinance/react-native-fs/README.md

 Copies the file at `filepath ` in the Android app's assets folder and copies it to the given `destPath ` path.

 Note: Android only.
+Will overwrite destPath if it already exists

 ### `copyFileRaw(filename: string, destPath: string): Promise<void>`

 Copies Android raw resource whose name is `filename` and copies it to the given `destPath ` path.

-Note: Android only.

 Note: Android only.
 Will overwrite destPath if it already exists